Zita al-Gharbiyah

+The place name ends with a long vowel -ā, typically reflecting the Aramaic absolute state, a morphological feature widely attested in Levantine toponyms.

 In the mid-19th-century ancient ruins were found in Zita al-Gharbiyah.
 During a military training drill in the vicinity in 2005, stalactite caves were found in the village that resembled the Jeita Grotto in Lebanon.
 The cave was studied by a team from the al-Baath University of Homs and by the government Department of Tourism and Antiquities.
 It was determined that cave dates back 60 million years ago.

-During the ongoing Syrian civil war, Zita al-Gharbiyah has been the scene of several clashes between the opposition Free Syrian Army (FSA) and local fighters backed by Hezbollah.
+During the Syrian civil war, Zita al-Gharbiyah has been the scene of several clashes between the opposition Free Syrian Army (FSA) and local fighters backed by Hezbollah.
 The village has formed a front with other Shia-majority villages against villages in the vicinity of al-Qusayr that have hosted the FSA.
 In the summer of 2012, two residents of Zita al-Gharbiyah were kidnapped by the FSA prompting members of the north Lebanon-based Jaafar clan which also inhabits the village to abduct 32 Syrians.
 Consequently, a reconciliation committee consisting of Shia clans from the Hermel region of Lebanon and pro-FSA villages in the al-Qusayr region was formed, resulting in the return of hostages and a calming of tensions.
 However, clashes had restarted by early 2013.